Carrom ball

-The carrom ball (also known as the sodukku ball in parts of India) is a style of spin bowling delivery used in cricket.
+The carrom ball is a style of spin bowling delivery used in cricket.
 The ball is released by flicking it between the thumb and a bent middle finger in order to impart spin.

 Origin and history

 The first bowler known to have used this style of delivery was the Australian Jack Iverson from Victoria, who used it throughout his Test cricket career in the period after the Second World War, although he did not use the name "carrom ball".
 Fellow Australian John Gleeson used a similar grip a decade later, but by the end of the 1970s the method was almost forgotten.
 It has since re-entered cricketing consciousness because of its use by Ajantha Mendis of Sri Lanka, with the new name of carrom ball.
 Mendis unveiled this delivery during the 2008 Asia Cup.
-Ravichandran Ashwin calls his variation the 'sodukku ball'.
-In the Tamil language, sodukku means "snapping of fingers".
-This is reflected in the way the ball is delivered, by a "snap" of the middle finger and the thumb.
-Ashwin says that he first learned to bowl this type of delivery playing street cricket in Chennai, from another youth whom he only knew by the initials SK.
-Ashwin was so surprised by SK's control and variation, that over the next several days he learned the technique from SK.
-Later in his childhood he perfected the delivery with a real cricket ball.
-He took nine wickets in his debut Test against the West Indies in November 2011 and used the carrom ball to dismiss Marlon Samuels in the second innings.
-New Zealander Mitchell Santner is believed to be the first left handed spin bowler to have used the method in international cricket, dismissing Pakistan opener Fakhar Zaman with a delivery in the carrom ball style during a one-day international match on January 16, 2018.
+Sri Lankan Rangana Herath is believed to be the first left handed spin bowler to have used the method in international cricket, dismissing Australian opener David Warner with a delivery in the carrom ball style during a test match.